ol-MEGA/ppca/README.md

 - There are different parameters you need to adjust, specifically in the hparams.yaml file

 ### ASV testing
-For testing the ASV model visit custom_training/ASV/testing_scripts.
+For testing the ASV model, visit custom_training/ASV/testing_scripts.
 We tested the ASV model on the [VoicePrivacy Challenge](https://www.voiceprivacychallenge.org) eval and test data.
-The cosine distance is computed on the top of pre-trained embeddings.
+The cosine similarity is computed on the top of pre-trained embeddings.
 - First, generate the data manifest files, e.g.:
    `generate_datamanifest/generate_datamanifest_clean.sh`
 - Run ASV on all subsets using cosine similarity: